chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Concatenation
 ^^^^^^^^^^^^^

 Concatenation is considered the sole constitutive operation for the formation of Strings.
 It is taken as a primitive operation, but not an elementary operation.
 By this it is meant the notion of concatenation that is about to be adopted does not define concatenation solely in terms of Strings.
-Concatenation will be defined as a hetergeneous operation that is performed between Characters in Alphabet and Strings.
+Concatenation will be defined as a hetergeneous operation that is performed between Characters in a Alphabet and Strings.

 **Definition 1.1.1: Concatenation**  The result of *concatenating* any two Characters *ⲁ* and *ⲃ** is denoted *ⲁⲃ*.
-To make the operands of concatenation clear, parentheis will sometimes be used to separate the Characters being concatenated, *ⲁ(ⲃ) = (ⲁ)ⲃ = ⲁⲃ*.
+To make the operands of concatenation clear, parenthesis will sometimes be used to separate the Characters being concatenated, *ⲁ(ⲃ) = (ⲁ)ⲃ = ⲁⲃ*.

 Colloquially, *ⲁ* is the String that results from placing *ⲃ* behind *ⲁ*.
 More formally, Character concatenation is defined inductively through the following schema,